Edd-Cole/tech-test-practice/README.md

 ### Task:
 These are the things we need you to help us fix.
-- The constructor,
+- The constructor;
-    This creates a new array from any collection of numbers entered into the constructor
+    this creates a new array from any collection of numbers entered into the constructor
-- The generate() method,
+- The generate() method;
-    This adds a new number into the object's array by summing all the numbers together, dividing by the last number and then raising it to the nearest integer
+    this adds a new number into the object's array by summing all the numbers together, dividing by the last number and then raising it to the nearest integer
-- The getMidpoint() method,
+- The getMidpoint() method;
-    This returns the midpoint of the object's array
+    this returns the midpoint of the object's array
-- The getUniqueFactors() method,
+- The getUniqueFactors() method;
-    This gives all the unique factors (factors that only appear once for all the numbers) in the object's array
+    this gives all the unique factors (factors that only appear once for all the numbers) in the object's array

 ---

 ## 10. Binary Search Tree
 In Computer Science, a tree is a data structure wherein the data is organised down branches relative to it's "size" against a value.
-A Binary Tree is a tree that for each value in the tree offers 2 branches.
+A Binary Tree is a tree that for each value in the tree, the tree offers 2 branches to follow depending on if the value we are comparing is greater or smaller than the value in the tree.
 Here's a diagram for reference...
 <br /><br />
 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.mm.bing.net%2Fth%3Fid%3DOIP.Yz2ZINJDIFiLFfGonPKMvQHaG8%26pid%3DApi&f=1" width="20%"/>
 <br /><br />